Spanish Christmas Lottery: El Gordo

 The climax of the drawing is the moment when El Gordo is drawn.
 Lottery outlets usually sell multiple series –even all– of the numbers assigned to them, so the winners of the largest prizes often live in the same area, work for the same company, or are members of the same association.
 In 2011, El Gordo was sold entirely in Grañén (Huesca), a town with about 2,000 people.
 In 2010, €414 million of the first prize were sold in three locations in Barcelona, and the rest of the €585 million of El Gordo was distributed between Madrid, Tenerife, Alicante, Palencia, Zaragoza, Cáceres, and Guipúzcoa.
 In 2006, the first prize was sold in eight different lottery outlets across Spain, while the second prize was only ever sold in a kiosk on the Puerta del Sol in central Madrid.

-In 2005, the €510 million of El Gordo were sold in Vic (Barcelona), a town with 37,825 inhabitants.
+In 2005, the 1st, 2nd, 3rd and both 4th prizes were awarded in full: the €510 million of El Gordo were sold in Vic (Barcelona), a town with 37,825 inhabitants.
+The €170 million from the 2nd prize were sold in Valencia, and the €81.5 million from the 3rd prize, in Mataró (Barcelona).
+Finally, €34 million from the first 4th prize went to Málaga, and the other €34 million, to Barakaldo (Biscay).
+In 2011, all 180 series of the number 58.268, El Gordo, were sold in Grañén (Huesca) with around 2,000 inhabitants.

 As a misconception in many non-Spanish speaking countries, it is often assumed that the term El Gordo is specific for the Christmas Lottery; some even think that El Gordo is in fact the name of the lottery.
 However, the real meaning of El Gordo is simply "the first prize" (literally "the fat one" or more accurately "the big one"); other lotteries have their Gordo as well.
 To add to the confusion, there is a relatively new weekly Spanish lottery game called El Gordo de la Primitiva, which has nothing in common with the Christmas lottery, except the fact that it is organized by the Spanish public lottery entity Loterias y Apuestas del Estado.